 A celebrity farm!
 (Kind of)

 If Old McDonald is a celebrity in your home (yes, that Old McDonald who had a farm), you won’t want to miss a visit to his actual farm, or at least, a farm named after him.
 In perhaps a nod to the region’s islands, there are more than 1,000 animals at Old McDonald’s Farm Village in Sackets Harbor, including cows, camels, and reindeer.
-A wide variety of activities await your crew—tour the dairy farm, take a Wizard of Oz hayride, feed a beef cow, pet the goats and sheep, ride a pony, wander through the corn maze, play mini golf, and sample the ice cream at the Lazy Cow Cafe.
-The farm is typically open to visitors mid-May to October.
+A wide variety of activities await your crew—tour the dairy farm, take a Wizard of Oz hayride, feed a beef cow, pet the goats and sheep, ride a pony, wander through the corn maze, play mini-golf, and sample the ice cream at the Lazy Cow Cafe.
+The farm is typically open to visitors from mid-May to October.

 A striking example of true love!